top of page

 Caring for others is under-valued

 No matter what your gender identity is: looking after your family members, and being present and engaged in your family life, is not ‘being unproductive’.
-You're looking after an older parent so they can have the best quality of life possible.
-You're raising the next generation of humans: humans who will hopefully be kind, happy, well-adjusted individuals because of the love, care and attention you gave them throughout their lives.
+You might be looking after an older parent so they can have the best quality of life possible.
+You might be raising the next generation of humans: humans who will hopefully be kind, happy, well-adjusted individuals because of the love, care and attention you gave them throughout their lives.

 Whether you're employed, self-employed, full-time, part-time, a carer, and/or a stay-at-home parent, you are contributing to your family’s happiness and wellbeing, and the time you spend with your family is precious.